martinszuc/fekt-kpm/kpm-lab-5-assigment.md

 As nodes move within the network, their positions change periodically, affecting network connectivity and packet transmission.
 These movements are logged in the simulation and observed in Wireshark as fluctuations in packet timing and intervals.
 The mobile node (`10.1.3.3`) communicates with other nodes, and its movement introduces variation in packet intervals, reflecting connectivity challenges due to node mobility.

-To maintain connectivity in a Wi-Fi environment, 802.11 management frames are essential.
-These frames include:
+To maintain connectivity in a Wi-Fi environment, 802.11 management frames include for example:

 - **Beacon Frame**: Broadcast periodically by the access point (AP) to announce the Wi-Fi network (`ns-3-ssid`).
 The mobile node detects these beacons to recognize when it is within the AP’s range.
 - **Association Request and Response**: When the mobile node comes within range, it sends an association request to join the network, and the AP responds with an association response, granting access.
-These association exchanges may repeat as the mobile node reconnects upon moving back within range.
+These exchanges may repeat as the mobile node reconnects upon moving back within range.
-- **Acknowledgment**: Acknowledgment frames confirm the receipt of management frames, helping maintain reliable communication as the node’s connectivity fluctuates with its movement.
+- **Acknowledgment**: Acknowledgment frames confirm the receipt of management frames.

 This process enables the mobile node to maintain a connection to the Wi-Fi network even as it moves, though repeated association requests and responses may signal mobility-related disconnections.